michelkana/lendingclub/CS109aLendingClub_Models.md

 **Helper function for Design Matrix**

-We summarize the above code in the function below, which create all design matrices need for our models.
+We summarize all the steps we perform above into the function below, which creates all design matrices needed for our models.

 ```